runtimeverification/kontrol/src/kontrol/kdist/foundry.md

 ```

-Restricting the accounts that can be called in KEVM
+Restricting the accounts that can be called in Kontrol
 ---------------------------------------------------

 A `StorageSlot` pair is formed from an address and a storage index.